Time Traveling Box and the Moonpit: Inspired by a Generous and Kind Woman and Audre Lorde’s poem “The Black Unicorn”

 India ink and watercolor on paper

-At the rummage sale, that day, the kind and generous woman would never have known that she gave me the tools to time travel.
+At the rummage sale that day, the kind and generous woman would never have known that she gave me the tools to time travel.

-The Black Unicorn belonged to a collection of Lorde’s poems, the book came from a woman I connected with at a rummage sale.
+Audre Lorde’s poem “The Black Unicorn” caught me, as some poems do.
+While reading, I felt as if I could taste it, as if I were breathing the air in which it existed.
+“The Black Unicorn” belonged to a collection of Lorde’s poems, and that collection came from a kind and generous woman I connected with at a rummage sale.
 When she saw I had books on philosophy, feminism, and poetry, and learned I was madly in love with Virginia Woolf, she said she had a box of books for me.

-As I read the box’s words, stories, and poetry I was experiencing them along side everyone who had read the books before me: I was time traveling without moving an inch.
-At the rummage sale, that day, the kind and generous woman would never have known that she gave me the tools to time travel.
+As I read the box’s words, stories, and poetry, I was experiencing them alongside everyone who had read the books before me: I was time-traveling without moving an inch.
+At the rummage sale that day, the kind and generous woman would never have known that she gave me the tools to time travel.

 Along with the ability to traverse through time, I was given the gift of a friend—the generous and kind woman and I still share stories and books—and a mentor.
 Before the box of books, I did not know Audre Lorde.
 After the box of books, Audre Lorde became a foundational part of my creative life.